 IOS by default has a simple welcome message when a new administrative connection to the router is opened.
 Most Network Operators tend to customise this banner to be appropriate to their business.
 We will now set up a login banner for the routers in the workshop lab.
 Use an appropriate greeting - one that doesn't give information away, and makes it very clear that access to the device is restricted to those with permission to do so.
 If you use an inappropriate greeting, expect the lab instructors to ask you to change it.
-Here is a simple example:
+Use the following example:

 '''

 banner login ^

-IPv6 Workshop Lab
+IPv6 Infrastructure and 4-byte ASN Workshop Lab

 ^

 '''